jbloom/SARS-CoV-2_PRJNA612766/data/README.md

 - [seqs_to_exclude.yaml](seqs_to_exclude.yaml) defines sequences manually for exclusion based on various criteria explained in the file.

 - [Wuhan_exports.yaml](Wuhan_exports.yaml) defines sequences for which there is metadata indicating patient was infected in Wuhan even if sequenced elsewhere.

+## Primers for adaptor trimming
+- [Wang_et_al_primers.fasta](Wang_et_al_primers.fasta) gives the sequences of the primers used to amplify the sequenced regions, which should be trimmed from the data prior to alignment.
+These are taken from [Supplementary Table 1 of Wang et al (2020, medRxiv)](https://www.medrxiv.org/content/medrxiv/suppl/2020/03/06/2020.03.04.20029538.DC1/2020.03.04.20029538-1.pdf).